dice-group/Ontolearn/docs/usage/06_concept_learners.md

 ### Verbalization

-You can as well verbalize or visualize the generated hypotheses by using the static method `verbalize`.
+You can as well verbalize or visualize the generated hypotheses into images by using the static method `verbalize`.
 This functionality requires an external package which is not part of the required packages for Ontolearn as well as _**graphviz**_.